-Dr Pat Maher serves as an Expert within the Tourism Unit of Polar Research and Policy Initiative.
+Dr Pat Maher serves as Fellow and Unit Lead in the Tourism Unit of Polar Research and Policy Initiative.

 In his ‘day job’ Pat is an Associate Professor of Community Studies at Cape Breton University.
 He holds a PhD in Tourism and Environmental Studies from Lincoln University (Canterbury, NZ), where he completed doctoral research in the Ross Sea region of Antarctica.
 This work was supported by a Commonwealth Scholarship as well as by Antarctica New Zealand and the New Zealand Post.